DinukaPrasad/book-shop-GUI/README.md

 # book-shop-GUI

 ## About
-    this is another version of book-shop application, this is GUI versin
+this is another version of book-shop application, this is GUI version

+lets start